 P.S.
 First contact?
 Welcome to the Agent In Engagement community.
 Explore and join fellow employee engagement operatives in targeting a known thief – alias: Disengagement.
 Together we can bring this thief to justice and make the world a better place for all companies and their employees.

 Other recent Agent in Engagement data/reports by Agent Gregory F Simpson:

-- Employee Engagement-Related Spotlight Articles of September 2017
+- Top Employee Engagement-Related Spotlight Articles of 2017

-- Employee Engagement-Related Spotlight Articles of August 2017
+- Top Employee Engagement-Related Articles of December 2017

-- Employee Engagement-Related Spotlight Articles of July 2017
+- Top Employee Engagement-Related Articles of November 2017

 - Top Employee Engagement-Related Articles of October 2017